 Naoussa has always been of interest for foreigners.
-Unlike those in 17th century, the visitors of today come armed with sunscreen
+Unlike those in the 17th century, the visitors of today come armed with sunscreen

-Naoussa has the history of attracting the attention of foreigners.
+Naoussa has a history of attracting the attention of foreigners.
 French, Venetians and Russians were all building their bases here since the 17th century!
 With weapons stored away, foreigners come armed with parasols and sunscreen these days, occupying Naoussa’s famous golden beaches just temporarily.

 Naoussa in return, with the biggest fleet of fishing boats in the Cyclades, offers splendid Mediterranean cuisine to its visitors.
 Pair it with fine wine that the area is famous for (there is even a wine museum in Naoussa!), and you will hardly be able to resist this place, considered to be one of the prettiest villages of Cyclades!

 While you are in Paros, make sure to visit the neighboring island of Naxos too.
-Here are 17 best things to do in Naxos!
+Here are the 17 best things to do in Naxos!

 Where is Naoussa located?

-Naoussa is located on the northeastern coast of Paros, in the island’s second largest bay.
+Naoussa is located on the northeastern coast of Paros, in the island’s second-largest bay.
 Just 10 kilometers away from Parikia, the main port of Paros, Naoussa is easily reachable by local bus.
 The village is not far whether you arrive at the island by ferry (3-4 hours ride from Piraeus) or fly to Paros Airport from Athens or Thessaloniki.

 Attention!
 The village should not be confused with Naousa in the Imathia regional unit of Greek Macedonia!
 They spell both of them as Naousa or Naoussa, so always double-check if organizing your transportation in Greece.
 These are twin towns, but the experience you would have in each of them would be very, very different.
 In the northern one of the sister cities, you should not expect a beach at your doorstep!